-The Law Start workshop runs a number of times throughout the year so if you successfully complete the course and meet all eligibility requirements, you could receive an offer to study Bachelor of Laws in the first round of TISC offers.
+The Law Start workshop runs a number of times throughout the year so if you successfully complete the course and meet all eligibility requirements, you could receive an offer to study Bachelor of Laws or a combined Law degree at Murdoch University.

 To be eligible to apply for Law Start, you need to:

 - complete one or more ATAR subjects with a strong focus on communication and essay writing skills.
 Examples of eligible subjects include English, English Literature, Modern History, Politics and Legal Studies.

 - receive at least 70% in one of your subjects in your most recent Year 12 report.

 - complete your WA Certificate of Education with satisfactory English language competency requirements for university entry.